Waste Disposal Facilities

 Recyclable materials include:

-Cardboard, including pizza boxes (cardboard must be free from food scraps, polystyrene and any soft plastic)
+• Cardboard, including pizza boxes (cardboard must be flattened and free from food scraps, polystyrene and any soft plastics)

-Polystyrene (free from sticky tape and plastic strapping)
+• Polystyrene (clean and free from sticky tape and plastic strapping)

 Please note: Liquid paperboard (eg. long life milk and fresh milk cartons, orange juice cartons, stock, custard cartons and poppas) are no longer able to be recycled.
 These items must be disposed of in general waste.

-Hard plastics need to be sorted into three different bins at the waste disposal facility:
+Hard plastics need to be sorted into three different bins at our waste disposal facilities:

 Disposal of chemical containers through the drumMUSTER program must be booked 24hrs in advance.
 Processing for this service is undertaken between 11am – 4pm each Wednesday.

-To book a chemical container drop off, phone the Deloraine Waste Disposal Facility on 6362 3700
+To book a chemical container drop off, phone the Deloraine Waste Depot on 6362 3700.

 Containers must have the drumMUSTER logo.
 Ensure containers are triple rinsed.
 This is best done immediately after emptying as residue is difficult to remove when dry.
 Do not replace container cap/lid and allow container to dry upside down.
 For more information about the program visit www.drummuster.com.au